Lithium-titanate battery: Samsung

 The Bluetooth-enabled S-Pen in the Samsung Galaxy Note 10 and 10+ contains a lithium-titanate battery which has a stand-by time of ten hours.

-Seiko
+Maxell

-Seiko uses lithium-titanate batteries in its Kinetic (automatic quartz) wristwatches.
+Seiko used lithium-titanate batteries produced by Maxell in its Kinetic (automatic quartz) wristwatches.
 Earlier Kinetic watches used a capacitor to store energy, but the battery provides a larger capacity and a longer service life.
 A technician can easily replace the battery when its capacity eventually deteriorates to an unacceptable level.

 Stadler

 The British Rail Class 93 tri-mode locomotives built by Stadler Rail use lithium-titanate batteries to allow the train to run on unelectrified lines.
-These liquid cooled cells can be charged while under the overhead lines, or from the onboard diesel engine when the full output isn't needed for traction.
+These liquid cooled cells can be charged while under the overhead lines, or from the onboard diesel engine when the full output is not needed for traction.